STYAI/STYAI/README.md

 I'm currently a master student in the National Institute of Health Data Science at Peking University, and I received my Bachelor’s degree of Computer Science in June 2023.

-- 🔭 I worked on Healthcare Informatics, LLM, Data Science & AI for Medicine.
+- 🔭 I worked on Healthcare Informatics, LLMs, Data Science & AI for Medicine.
 - 🌱 I visited and exchanged at Harvard University learning big data and machine learning, which benefited me a lot.
-- 🔬 I also spent time working at HUAWEI Technologies, Ximalaya, OpenMMLab of Shanghai AI Lab, and Baidu.
+- 🔬 I also spent time working at HUAWEI Technologies, Ximalaya, and OpenMMLab of Shanghai AI Lab.
 - 📫 How to reach me: toryshi@outlook.com.

 <!--